Our decision to stop elephant-back safaris

 Review of Camp Jabulani’s Elephant Experience

-The time has come to review The Elephant Experience at Camp Jabulani, and a decision has been taken to completely phase out elephant-back safaris.
-By 1 April 2017, The Elephant Experience at Camp Jabulani will no longer include elephant rides.
+In May 2016 the decision was taken to completely phase out elephant-back safaris and by 1 April 2017, The Elephant Experience at Camp Jabulani will no longer include elephant rides.

 The increasing international pressure against elephant-back safaris, because of the abusive way in which a proportion of the animals are sadly trained, prompted this decision.
 Based on our approach to animal welfare issues, we are in agreement with the negative sentiments relevant to abusive methods of training.